johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-06-15-dual-publishing-esm-cjs-modules-with-tsup-are-the-types-wrong/index.md

 - The `module` field is set to `./dist/index.js` to indicate the entry point for ESM modules.
 - The `types` field is set to `./dist/index.d.ts` to indicate the type definitions file for CJS modules.

 We then set up the `exports` field to support both ESM and CJS modules.
 The `import` field is set up to support ESM modules and the `require` field is set up to support CJS modules.
+In each, the `types` field is set to the relevant type definitions file - significantly, the `types` comes first.

-Now I've jumped straight to the good part here.
+Here I've jumped straight to the good part here.
 I've given you the correct way to set up the `exports` field for a package that supports both ESM and CJS modules.
 But how do you know if your `package.json` file is set up correctly?

 Well, in my case I used the tool [`Are the Types Wrong`](https://arethetypeswrong.github.io/) to lint my `package.json` file. `Are the Types Wrong` is a tool that checks your `package.json` file to ensure that it's set up correctly for publishing a package that supports both ESM and CJS modules.
 You're possibly aware of the [website](https://arethetypeswrong.github.io/) but did you know that there's a CLI tool that you can use to lint your `package.json` file?